Fxtitan/21-Questions/README.md

 Poker first and then trading.
 But they change places.
 What day do you want to meet up this weekend?
 I can Fri Sat or Sun.
 My favorite hobbies are driving and trading.
 I am free on Saturday and Sunday.
 Do you think you'd be able to live without the internet?
+I went months with out the internet out to sea when i was Active duty so yes.
+But the internet is necessary for what I want to do
+Have you ever considered programming or trading for a living?